RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Three_Phase_Transformer.md

 ## Windings

-There are multiple ways to connect the transformers, which are represented in the following windings diagrams
+There are several ways to connect the windings of the individual internal transformers in *Roseau Load Flow*.
+They are represented in the following windings diagrams:

 ### Wye secondary